-Here’s what I found
+Here’s What I Found

 The lime juice being freshly squeezed is key!
-It is also served on the rocks, or straight up, if preferred, with salt on the rim.
-But note there are many different recipes and variations to choose from.
+It is also served on the rocks (or straight up, if preferred) with salt on the rim.
+But note, there are many different recipes and variations to choose from.
 The main variable being changed is the triple sec in exchange for agave nectar, Cointreau, or another orange liqueur.
 True to form, I had to give it a try.
 I know, tough life.
 I decided to try out the below recipe.

 - 2 ounces (1/4 cup) tequila

 - 1 ounce (2 tbsp) freshly squeezed lime juice

-1 ounce (2 tbsp) agave nectar
+- 1 ounce (2 tbsp) agave nectar

 - Simple Syrup (agave nectar), to taste

-1 lime wedge, for garnish
+- 1 lime wedge, for garnish

 - Course salt, for rimming the glass (optional)

 Optional: If you want salt on the rim of the glass, moisten the rim with a lime wedge.
 Then turn the glass over and dip into a small plate of coarse salt.

 If you’re like me, then you might be a bit sad that margaritas are not an authentic signature cocktail in Mexico.
 But don’t fret, there are other yummy drinks to be had.
-Coming soon!
-A post on authentic Mexican alcoholic beverages.